Gangsterjesus/HoloTap/README.md

 ---

+🌐 Global Integration
+PayDog is exploring interoperability with emerging financial systems, including BRICS-aligned digital currency frameworks.
+This positions the platform for future scalability and global relevance.

+---

 ## 🌍 Vision

 To empower creators and fans with a secure, stylish, and community-driven micropayments platform — where every transaction feels personal, and every contributor leaves a pawprint.